armel/ICMultiMeter/README.md

 ![version](https://img.shields.io/github/v/release/armel/ICMultiMeter)
 ![activity](https://img.shields.io/github/commit-activity/y/armel/ICMultiMeter)

 **An excellent [video](https://www.youtube.com/watch?v=SCPEO7Eiy1E&ab_channel=HAMRADIODUDE) was released by @HamRadioDude about the installation of the IC705SMeter project.
 It can help you !
-This is the same approach here.**
+This is the same approach here.
+Many thanks to him 🙏🏻**

 The ICMultiMeter project allows you to display the equivalent of the Meter screen of the IC-705, IC-7300 and IC-9700, directly on the M5Stack screen.
 This allows you to dedicate the IC screen to the Waterfall while having all the measurements on the M5Stack screen.